 3. What is the average response time for customer emails?

 The average response time for customer emails is 12 hours and 10 minutes, per a recent study.
-However, the average time may differ by industry, so it could be different for the software industry as compared to the retail industry.
+However, the average may differ by industry.
+For your business, you should strive to provide quick customer replies and aim to respond within an hour for urgent queries.
+The faster you respond, the better your chances of retaining customers.

 4. How can I boost my team’s email response times?